MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/discovery-orgsdk-to-webapi.md

 ---
-title: "Use a modern Web API to discover organization instances (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Modify existing code to use the Discovery Service Web API endpoint (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Update your application code to make Discovery Service calls using a modern RESTful Web API." ms.custom: "" ms.date: 11/10/2019